microsounds/microsounds.github.io/.src/notes/index.md

 # Notes
-Miscellaneous writings, sorted by date.
+Notes on misc. technical subjects, sorted by date of last update.